openT2T/translators/org.opent2t.sample.multisensor.superpopular/com.wink.sensorpod/js/README.md

 # Wink Light Translator
-Translator for Wink Sensorpod (https://wink.com)
+Translator for Wink Multisensor (https://wink.com)

 ## Setup Your Hardware
-Follow instructions in the Wink app to set up your sensorpod with Wink.
-This is a pre-requisite before using this translator to interact with your sensorpod.
+Follow instructions in the Wink app to set up your multisensor with Wink.
+This is a pre-requisite before using this translator to interact with your multisensor.

 ## Installing Dependencies
 To install dependencies for this translator, run: